francy-motiveme/motive-me/replit.md

 The architecture uses ES6 imports/exports for dependency management and follows a publish-subscribe pattern for inter-module communication.
 State is managed locally within modules and synchronized through the database layer.

 ### Backend Architecture
-The application uses Supabase as a Backend-as-a-Service (BaaS) solution, providing:
+The application uses Express.js as a backend server with PostgreSQL database, providing:

-- **Database**: PostgreSQL database with Row Level Security (RLS) policies
+- **Database**: PostgreSQL database with manual authorization checks in Express middleware
-- **Authentication**: Built-in auth with email/password, session management, and user profiles
+- **Authentication**: Custom Express session-based auth with bcrypt password hashing
-- **Real-time**: WebSocket subscriptions for live updates
-- **Storage**: File uploads for challenge proof photos/videos
+- **API**: RESTful API endpoints for all CRUD operations
+- **Security**: CSRF protection, rate limiting, input validation and sanitization

-The database interface is abstracted through a centralized `database.js` module that handles all Supabase interactions, error handling, and response normalization.
+The database interface is abstracted through a centralized `database.js` module that handles all API calls, error handling, and response normalization.

 ### Data Storage Solutions
-**Primary Database**: Supabase PostgreSQL with the following key tables:
+**Primary Database**: PostgreSQL (Replit-hosted) with the following key tables:
 - `users`: User profiles and metadata
+- `auth_credentials`: Email/password credentials with verification status
 - `challenges`: Challenge definitions and settings
 - `check_ins`: Daily progress entries with proof
 - `notifications`: System notifications